-In Kenya, President Daniel Arap Moi opened the new international airport near Nairobi on Friday (8 December).
+Background: In Kenya, President Daniel Arap Moi opened the new international airport near Nairobi on Friday (8 December).
 With connections to more than seventy cities throughout the world, Nairobi has become one of the aviation hubs of Africa.
 A continual increase in both passenger and aircraft traffic over the last twenty years has made the expansion of airport facilities necessary.

 SYNOPSIS: In February 1972, the Kenyan government signed an agreement with the World Bank for a loan of twenty-nine million United States dollars towards the financing of modern airport facilities.
 The chosen plan consists of a circular departure building and a centralised arrivals building.
 Up to ten Boeing 747's and nine smaller domestic-type aircraft can park there at any one time.

 President Daniel Arap Moi was greeted by the Minister of Power and Communications, Mr Omolo Okero, the Chief of General Staff, Lieutenant-General J.K.
 Mulinge, and the Director of Aerodromes, Mr A.M.
 Nderi.
 Before President Moi addressed the official guests, they were entertained by a programme of traditional dance and music.